-- Recommended nights stay: this really depends on what treks your are doing
+- Recommended nights stay: this really depends on what treks you are doing

-*If Huaraz is on your Peru itinerary, I would suggest to visit after Lima as it is north of the capital.
+*If Huaraz is on your Peru itinerary, I would suggest visiting after Lima as it is north of the capital.
 I am very disappointed that we missed this out.
 But do check out Jon is Traveling’s experience of his trek to Laguna 60.

 Laguna 69 I Jon Is Travelling

 11. Màncora – Backpacking Peru Itinerary for Surfers